Free Crocs for health care workers

-Through Thursday, May 14, Crocs will give away 10,000 free pairs of shoes a day to healthcare workers.
+Until Friday, May 14, Crocs will give away 10,000 free pairs of shoes a day to health care workers.

 It's part of their "Free Pair for Healthcare" program.